osterzel/docker-nginx-s3proxy/README.md

     -d nginx-s3proxy

 # Optional extras
+Amazon appear to enforce setting your region in the URL, but not always.
+If you are getting 307 responses \
+then setting your region with the following might help

+    S3PROXY_AWS_REGION="<AWS_REGION>"

 If you are also using this to PUT to S3, then you can set the additional environment variable: